vkarasik/vkarasik/README.md

 ## [![General Skills](./assets/general_skills.svg)](#-2)

 Currently, I use mostly PHP, Bitrix Framework, HTML/CSS/JS.
 Have experience of using Git in a team.
-I’m also interested in frameworks, especially Laravel and React, and it’s my next goal in self-education.
+I’m also interested in frameworks, especially Laravel and React, Vue frameworks, and it’s my next goal in self-education.

 [![html](./assets/html.svg)](#)
 [![javascript](./assets/javascript.svg)](#)